Ethics Made Fascinating and Pertinent for Practitioners

 Elijah explains the five reasons for why there is enhanced concern over patient rights.
 He answers the question, “What is the purpose of patient rights?”

-Are human rights something we discover or something that have been invented?
+Are human rights something we discover or something that has been invented?
 Elijah presents two ways of thinking about human rights.

 A continued discussion about the types of rights.
 Elijah explains the importance of defining terms in conversations surrounding morals and ethics.
 Elijah provides an analysis of rights by looking at what entities have rights.
 Additional patient rights are discussed including the right to informed consent and the right to privacy and confidentiality.